sillybytes/sillybytes/posts/legacy/2015/03/vim-vs-awk.md

 > Vim cannot be used in combination with other tools using pipes

-But it can!, you just need to use the `-` (dash) option, consider the following:
+Except it can!, you just need to use the `-` (dash) option, consider the following:

     cat file | grep -i hello | vim -c scriptCommand -